hive-engine/steemsmartcontracts-wiki/Database-API.md

  `findOne(params: object) returns the object found if it exists, null if otherwise`

   `find(params: object) returns an array of objects that match (empty array of no results)`

+See [the LokiJS docs](https://github.com/techfort/LokiJS/wiki/Query-Examples) for the available params

   examples:
  ```js